 Aphasia therapy should be as individualized as possible, so Speech Pathologists like to get specific about the type of Aphasia a person may have, because it helps us to be specific and targeted in our therapy.
 We look at four major areas when we do this.
 First, in order to qualify for an Aphasia diagnosis, a person must have difficulty with “word-finding” or thinking of the word they want.
 Next we look at fluency – is this person speaking in a few words at a time, or maybe even only one word at a time, or are they speaking with a typical fluidity that you would expect (that does NOT necessarily mean that the right words are coming out).
 We also look at auditory comprehension – how well can the person understand language.
 Finally, we look at repetition – can the person repeat a word or sentence after hearing it.

-Based on our findings, we can classify specific types of Aphasia.
-I’ve summarized these in a table here below.
+Based on our findings, we can classify specific types of Aphasia, summarized in the table below.

 |Transcortical Motor Aphasia||Impaired||Non-fluent||Good||Good|